solyarisoftware/voskJs/README.md

 ## What's VoskJs?

-The goal of the simple project is to:
+The goal of the project is to:

-1. Create an simple function API layer on top of already existing Vosk nodejs binding, supplying just three functions:
+1. Create an simple function API layer on top of already existing Vosk nodejs binding, supplying two main functionalities:

    - `loadModel(modelDirectory, logLevel=0)`

+     Loads once in RAM memory a specific Vosk engine model from a model directory.

    - `transcript(fileName, model, multiThreads=true)`

-   - `freeModel(model)`
+     At run-rime, transcripts a speech file (in WAV format), through the Vosk engine Recognizer.
+It supply speech-to-text text detailed info.

    Using the simple transcript interface you can build your standalone nodejs application, accessing async functions suitable to run on a usual single thread nodejs program.